 Through the use of safe and innovative technology, Indiana dairy farmers deliver exceptional animal care and fresh, nutritious dairy foods.
-Over the past thirty years, reducing energy, reusing water and recycling manure for fertilizer and energy have become cornerstones of a dairy farm’s sustainability committment.
+In recent decades, reducing energy, reusing water and recycling manure for fertilizer and energy have become cornerstones of a dairy farm’s sustainability commitment.

 How do dairy farmers care for the land and other natural resources?

 Most dairy farmers live and work on their farms everyday, so it’s important for them to protect the land, water and air for their families, their surrounding communities and future generations.
 All dairy farms must meet standards for manure storage, handling and recycling per guidelines from their state and the U.S. Environmental Protection Agency (EPA).
 Caring for the environment is a smart business practice, and helps to ensure healthy cows, happy neighbors and a safe home.

 While there are natural odors associated with animal agriculture, dairy farmers work hard to minimize these odors by maintaining clean facilities and managing manure, which is an important nutrient for cropland.
 Research and development has inspired new practices and innovative technologies to help farmers maintain clean air for everyone.

 Dairy cow manure is always put to good use.
 Some of it is spread on the fields as a natural source of fertilizer.
 Or it can be composted and sold to local garden stores.
 Some farmers dry it and use it as a bedding source similar to sawdust.
 There are even farmers in the U.S. that are able to turn their manure into power through methane digesters, a process that converts manure to energy.

 What about manure getting into the groundwater?